cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (list-databases &key (order-by-size nil) (size t))
 ```

+→ list

 Returns a list of lists where each sub-list contains the name of the database, a pretty-print string of the size of that database and the size in bytes.
 The default order is by database name.
 Pass t as a parameter to :order-by-size for order by size.
 Setting size to nil will return just the database names in a single list ordered by name.
-This function excludes the template databases.
+This function excludes the template databases

 ### list-detailed-triggers

 ```lisp
 Function: (list-detailed-triggers)
 ```

+→ list

-List detailed information on the triggers from the information_schema table.
+List detailed information on the triggers from the information\_schema table.

 ### list-foreign-keys

 ```lisp
 Function: (list-foreign-keys table schema)
 ```

+→ list

-Returns a list of sublists of foreign key info in the form of '((constraint-name local-table local-table-column
+Returns a list of sublists of foreign key info in the form of '((constraint-name local-table local-table-column foreign-table-name foreign-column-name))
-     foreign-table-name foreign-column-name))

 ### list-index-definitions

 ```lisp
 Function: (list-index-definitions table-name)
 ```

+→ list

-Returns a list of the definitions used to create the current indexes for the table.
+Returns a list of the definitions used to create the current indexes for the table

 ### list-indexed-column-and-attributes

 ```lisp
 Function: (list-indexed-column-and-attributes table-name)
 ```

+→ list

 List the indexed columns and their attributes in a table.
 Includes primary key.

 ### list-indices

 ```lisp
 Function: (list-indices &optional strings-p)
 ```

+→ list

 Return a list of the indexs in a database.
 Turn them into keywords if strings-p is not true.

 ### list-installed-extensions

 ```lisp
 Function: (list-installed-extensions)
 ```

+→ list

-Returns postgresql extensions actually installed in the database per pg_available_extensions
+List the postgresql extensions which are installed in the currently connected database.
+→ list

+Return a list of the installed extension

 ### list-postmodern-prepared-statements

 ```lisp
 Function: (list-postmodern-prepared-statements &optional (names-only nil))
 ```

+→ list

 List the prepared statements that postmodern has put in the meta slot in the connection.
-It will return a list of alists of form:
+It will return a list of alists of form: ((:NAME .
-  ((:NAME .
-"SNY24")
-  (:STATEMENT . "(SELECT name, salary FROM employee WHERE (city = $1))") (:PREPARE-TIME . #<TIMESTAMP 25-11-2018T15:36:43,385>)
+SNY24) (:STATEMENT .
+(SELECT name, salary FROM employee WHERE (city =
+\$1))) (:PREPARE-TIME . \#&lt;TIMESTAMP 25-11-2018T15:36:43,385&gt;)
-  (:PARAMETER-TYPES . "{text}") (:FROM-SQL).
+(:PARAMETER-TYPES . text) (:FROM-SQL)

 If the names-only parameter is set to t, it will only return a list of the names of the prepared statements.